albertopeam/clean-architecture/README.md

 ### <u>Promise</u>
 * Problem:

-One of the most commnon pitfalls which developers who use asynchronous APIS can find is callback hell.
+One of the most common pitfalls which developers who use asynchronous APIS can find is callback hell.
 Sometimes the nature of the APIS that we use instigate us to nest async code.
 At the start maybe we can manage it, but when the system becomes bigger and bigger it will become a problem because the code will be too complex to read and test.
  ```swift